larsbs/graysql/README.md

 ### Graylay ###
 Creates Relay compatible objects from your objects.
 Add needed entities for [Relay](https://facebook.github.io/relay/) to work with your Schema.
-For instance, creates the Node interface or establishes connections between your types.
+For instance, it creates the Node interface or establishes connections between your types.
 Besides to the common keys your type need to define, Graylay adds one more, `nodeId`.
 Graylay will use this key to generate the [Node](https://github.com/graphql/graphql-relay-js#object-identification) interface needed by Relay.